d-michail/python-jgrapht/docs/index.rst

 graph algorithms.
 It has been in development for many years already and is currently used in production both in research and industry.

-This library is a pure python/native package having no dependency on the JVM.
+The |Bindings| is a pure python/native package having no dependency on the JVM.
 During the build process the backend JGraphT library is compiled as a shared library and bundled inside the python package.